ibram-reda/MyStore/README.md

 - [angular material][1] for styling
 - [flex layout][2] for responsiveness
 ## how to run
+you can see the app [live with GitHub  servers][3]

-clone the application and just run `npm start` at the root then you can access the project in http://localhost:4200,
+to run it in your local machine just clone the application run `npm start` at the app root then you can access the project in http://localhost:4200,

 **Note** if your browser block the http request try the Incognito mode or try different browser